Amoyblack/Col/README.md

 - Two optional blood bars texture
 - Two optional cast bar style
+- Name Mode, See surrounding NPCs or Player more prominently
 - Show mark-icon on the quest unit.
 - Change blood bars' color for specific npc (such as  explosive)
 - Change blood bars' color for npc with  specific aura(buff/debuff)